How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 the binary mobile libraries.

-editor’s note: content updated on February 27nd 2023 to reflect the latest changes in the build process.
+Editor’s note: content updated on February 27nd 2023 and September 16nd 2025 to reflect the latest changes in the build process.

-In addition to that, that binary libraries are available to use with Maven, but Bintray will be deprecated on May 1st 2021, and seems they will not be available after February 1st 2022, so it’s not clear if the binary mobile libraries would still be available when using Maven itself.
+In addition to that, that binary libraries were available to use with Maven, but Bintray was deprecated on May 1st 2021, and they were not be available after February 1st 2022, so the binary mobile libraries are not available when using Maven itself.

 Due to both problems (no new libraries versions, and not sure about future

-availability of current ones), and since I’ve not able to find other online
+availability of current ones), and since I’ve been not able to find other

-providers for the binary libraries, best option seems to waste some hard disk
+online providers for the binary libraries, best option seems to waste some hard

-space (16GB… it downloads all the Chrome source code and the build environment
+disk space (16GB… it downloads all the Chrome source code and the build

-tools) and compile them myself.
-The automated build script that generates the
+environment tools) and compile them myself.
+The automated build script that

 file was published and